JeevanAyer/Three-Phase-Online-Energy-Meter/README.md

 The Voltage Sensor(ZMPT) and Current Sensor(ACS712) are used to read the data from the respective phases i.e R,Y, and B Phases.
 I have used the ESP32 module as a microcontroller.
 The ouput data from the microcontroller are sent to the MySQL database using PHP via wifi.
-I have craeted a local host using XAMPP.
+I have created a local host using XAMPP.
-The data are meant to be fetched to the Web Dashboard with the authentication.
+The data are meant to be fetched to the Web Dashboard with the proper authentication.
 To prevent tempering, I've implement the Ultro Sonic Sensor so as to detect the opening of the box's cover.
 Similarly, The I've implement the auto turnoff provision if there is very high phase unbalance.
 The Postman app is used to GET and POST request in our local hosting.